 Level 1 Level 2

 Major Group Elements Group Elements

 A SUBSTRUCTURE A10 Foundations

 A20 Basement Construction

 B SHELL B10 Super Structure

 B20 Exterior Enclosure

 B30 Roofing

-Level 1 Major Group Elements Level 2 Group Elements

 C INTERIORS C10 Interior Construction

 C20 Stairs

 C30 Interior Finishes

 D SERVICES D10 Conveying

 D20 Plumbing

 D30 HVAC

 D40 Fire Protection

 D50 Electrical

 E EQUIPMENT AND FURNISHINGS E10 Equipment

 E20 Furnishings

 F SPECIAL CONSTRUCTION AND F10 Special Construction

 DEMOLITION F20 Selective Building Demolition

 G BUILDING SITEWORK G10 Site Preparation

 G20 Site Improvements

 G30 Site Mechanical Utilities

 G40 Site Electrical Utilities

 G90 Other Site Construction

-- Expenditures incurred in 2018-19 related to projects committed on or before July 3, 2018 using the second round of Greenhouse Gas Reduction funding should be reported in the Greenhouse Gas Reduction 2017-18 column.
-Any remaining approval room will no longer be available to be spent after March 31, 2019. - Approved spending on first time equipping using community hub funding is reported in VFA.facility. - The totals calculated for each of the categories below will populate other schedules as follows: - New SCI (70%) (Column 1): Total at Line 2.8 is populated on Schedule 23 Tab 1, Line 2.2, Column 6. - New SCI (30%) (Column 2): Total at Line 2.8 is populated on Schedule 23 Tab 1, Line 2.2, Column 7. - School Renewal (Column 4): The land expenditures at Line 1.2 should be included in the total the board enters in Column 6 on Schedule 21E, Line 2.3.
+- The totals calculated for each of the categories below will populate other schedules as follows: - SCI (70%) (Column 1): Total at Line 2.8 is populated on Schedule 23 Tab 1, Line 2.2, Column 6. - SCI (30%) (Column 2): Total at Line 2.8 is populated on Schedule 23 Tab 1, Line 2.2, Column 7. - School Renewal (Column 4): The land expenditures at Line 1.2 should be included in the total the board enters in Column 6 on Schedule 21E, Line 2.3.

-- Community Hubs (Column 5): Total at Line 2.8 is populated on Schedule 23 Tab 1, Line 2.2, Column 8. - Greenhouse Gas Reduction Fund (Column 6): Total at Line 2.8 is populated on Schedule 23 Tab 1, Line 2.2, Column 9. - SCI expenditures in various submission cycles: - Estimates and Revised Estimates boards are required to report estimated SCI expenditures in this schedule. - March Report boards are required to report actual 7-months SCI data in VFA.facility, which the ministry will load into Schedule 23 to get an interim SCI funding payment based on the eligible expenditures reported in this report. - Financial Statements the expenditures in this schedule will be populated from the data input in the VFA.facility as required in memorandum 2015: SB04 which will be used to calculate the final payment of eligible SCI funding in 2018-19 to the boards after the ministry receives the Financial Statements.
+- POD-Regular, POD-Exempt and POD-Other (Columns 7-9): The total of Line 2.8, Buildings and Other Non-Moveable Type Assets - Detail and Line 3, Moveable Type Assets for these 3 columns, is populated on Schedule 21E column 5, item 2.25, item 2.26, and item 2.26.1 respectively. - CVRIS (Columns 10-11): Total at Line 2.8 is populated on Schedule 23 Tab 1, Line 2.2, Columns 8 and 8.1. - CAIF (Column 12): Total at Line 2.8 is populated on Schedule 23 Tab 1, Line 2.2, Column 9. - SCI expenditures in various submission cycles: - Estimates and Revised Estimates boards are required to report estimated SCI expenditures in this schedule. - March Report boards are required to report actual 7-months SCI data in VFA.facility, which the ministry will load into Schedule 23 to get an interim SCI funding payment based on the eligible expenditures reported in this report. - Financial Statements the expenditures in this schedule will be populated from the data input in the VFA.facility as required in memorandum 2015: SB04 which will be used to calculate the final payment of eligible SCI funding in 2020-21 to the boards after the ministry receives the Financial Statements.